SArpnt/bytebeat-composer/info.md

 note that lower and higher sample rates don't just change the song speed, they change the quality of the audio too. lower sample rates have more aliasing, for example `t*9*4` at 4000 hz sounds awful while `t*9` at 16000 hz sounds much better.

+### phase

+phase is the time position of a sound.

+to use the vinyl analogy from before, phase is just where you are in the song, while pitch/speed is the rate that phase changes.

+you can use a physics analogy, phase is like displacement while pitch/speed is like velocity (this physics analogy will be useful later, hint #2, wink nudge and other various attention grabbing actions)

 ### waveforms

 #### sawtooth